 Ranked, Chambers USA: America's Leading Lawyers for Business (2017)

-Recipient, Export Achievement Award from the Mid-Atlantic District Export Court (2007)
+Export Achievement Award, Mid-Atlantic District Export Court (2007)

-Named New Jersey Business Member of the Year by the World Trade Center of Greater Philadelphia (2007)
+New Jersey Business Member of the Year, World Trade Center of Greater Philadelphia (2007)

 Chairperson, Mid-Atlantic District Export Council